kstenerud/iOS-Universal-Framework/README.md

     + (void) initialize
     {
-        [super initialize];
         [MyTextField forceLinkerLoad_];
     }

+They will still need to add "-ObjC" to their linker settings, but won't need to force all_load.

-Option 2 is more work for you, but if done right it saves the end user from having to disable linker optimizations just to use your framework.
+Option 2 is more work for you, but if done right it saves the end user from having to disable linker optimizations (causing object file bloat) just to use your framework.

 ### unexpected file type 'wrapper.cfbundle' in Frameworks & Libraries build phase ###